Adyen/adyen-commercetools/extension/docs/HowToRun.md

 > Set `ensureResources` option on commercetools config to `false` to disable the automatic creation of required resources on docker deployment.

-When the extension module is running as serverless function the resources **will NOT be created** by extension module.
+When the extension module is running as serverless function the resources **will NOT be created** automatically.

 ### Creating required resources manually